 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment, so the hooklift truck must keep weight inside the weight limit on one route.
-How does that translate to a 10-yard?
-Roofers routinely cap loads under five tons to ensure a clean haul without overage fees.
+The three-tab square averages about 250 pounds; architectural laminate runs closer to 400.
+A typical 25-square tear-off lands between three and five tons before underlayment is added, so roofers route it in a hooklift truck that caps at the weight limit.
+How does that translate to a 10-yard dumpster?
+It routes the haul without splitting loads, keeping every run legal and clean.

-When you mix shingle debris with framing or sheathing offcuts, we route the container to a general C&D debris service—not our standard roofing line.
-This keeps the material sorted correctly, ensuring we handle your project waste efficiently throughout Rialto.
+When you mix shingle debris with framing or sheathing offcuts, we route the container to our general C&D debris service instead—this keeps the waste stream clean, and it ensures your project stays compliant with local facility disposal rules.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition